ihucos/counter.dev/README.md

 theoretic stability gains by such a setup are not needed yet.
 Dealing with staging and production not being aligned on a data schema level is tiresome.

-What we are doing instead on the backend is ad-hoc solutions and granular deployments shipping API features step by step.
-If I get afraid of backend deployments I should try to fix that.
+What we are doing instead on the backend is ad-hoc solutions to overcome the need of staging and production.

 ## FAQ